keshihua5/Microsoft-1st-Round-Interview/Disabling IsInteg Check.md

 ## Problem:

+**Customer migrations stalled due to IsInteg not completing and times out after 4 hrs.**

-IsInteg is an automatic repair code that was added to fix corruptions in large mailboxes.
+**IsInteg** is an automatic repair code that fixes corruption in large mailboxes.
 Auto repair could take a long time.
-Not sure how long we wait/make it best effort.

-Customer migrations were stuck behind IsInteg not completing and times out after 4 hrs.
-This was added for MidSet Corruptions so can make sure missing items don\'t happen when the migrations run.
-Without this, the migrations would happen and towards the end it would fail due to missing items during finalization.
-It is possible that there is no midset corruptions at all, so skipping this at times may help the user make progress with the moves.
+IsInteg was added for **MidSet Corruptions** to ensure missing items do not occur when running migrations.
+Without using IsInteg, the migrations continue and fail due to missing items during finalization.

+ If there are no midset corruptions, skipping IsInteg  may help improve performance.

-The customer can run the repair themselves
+Customers can run the repair as follows:

 `New-MailboxRepairRequest -CorruptionType MessageId`

-This would run the repair beforehand and not cause this to be hit during migrations
+This would run the repair beforehand and not cause it to be hit during migrations

 ## Solution:

-In the meanwhile, did 2 things to make progress here.
+The problem was resolved as follows.

 - Added the following workaround to disable this